-Warro‐6 was spud on 11 October 2015.
+Warro‐6 was spudded on 11 October 2015.
 Warro‐6, a vertical well, was drilled to a total depth of 4520m TVDRT prior to setting 5 ½” casing to TD.
 Warro‐6 continued to encounter strong gas shows to the base of the well.
 The bottom of the main reservoir section was reached at 4462.5m RT at the top of a regional shale unit (Cadda).

 The subsequent operation was to flow the main objective, the topmost part of the “C” reservoir section.
-Following a three week well test, Warro-4 was suspended while data was gathered for a review phase.
+Following a three-week well test, Warro-4 was suspended while data was gathered for a review phase.

 All work fully complies with the Environmental Protection Authority’s (EPA) guidelines on hydraulic fracturing released in December 2014.
-The work has also undergone a stringent review by the WA Department of Mines and Petroleum with input from the Departments of Water; Agriculture; and Parks & Wildlife.
+The work has also undergone a stringent review by the WA Department of Mines and Petroleum, with input from the departments of Water; Agriculture; and Parks & Wildlife.